 Gear drills are timed drills firefighters go through to practice putting on all firefighter gear quickly.
-This includes, Gloves, Bunker Pants, Boots, Helmet, Coat, Nomex Hood, Self Contained Breath Apparatus and SCBA Mask.
+This includes Gloves, Bunker Pants, Boots, Helmet, Coat, Nomex Hood, Self Contained Breath Apparatus and SCBA Mask.
 Firefighters must be well trained in putting on their turnout gear quickly in order to provide a quick response to the community.
 Seconds matter in firefighting.
 Having the ability to be efficient saves time and lives.

 The second phase was reviewing how to properly respond to large medical incidents.
 When there are many injuries on a scene, being able to work efficiently and effectively is important.
 German Township Firefighters always train and prepare for many different types of responses.
 Always to provide the best possible response that the community deserves.

-The first training of 2017 started out with a bang.
+Training started out with a bang.
 Training for Monday night consisted of truck familiarization.
 German Township Firefighters checked over the trucks for the first half of the training.
 Making sure all equipment was in working order and also becoming more familiar with the location of items on the Engines.
 For the second half of training, firefighters practiced the operations of R.I.T.
 R.I.T stands for Rapid Intervention Team.
 These teams are dedicated to the rescue of other firefighters.
 This team is assembled during an incident that a firefighter becomes lost, trapped or disoriented while fighting a structure fire.
 In the scenario provided to our firefighters, there was a firefighter lost inside of a structure.
 Three firefighters were sent in on a left hand search to recover the lost firefighter.
 Inbetween R.I.T operations firefighters did physical activity in their gear to simulate working conditions at any fire or response.
 Full gear on a firefighter adds an extra 60lbs.
 German Township Firefighters train to continue serving their community with the best possible protection of life and property.

 Promptly on January 1st, 2017 a group of dedicated German Township Fire Department firefighters were promoted to their earned positions.
 Board President John Snyder swore in Fire Chief Michael Plumlee and Assistant Chief Jesse Marx.
 The officer lineup for the German Township Fire Department is as follows: Fire Chief Michael Plumlee, Assistant Chief Jesse Marx, Division Chiefs Rick Schnautz, Heather Henry and Tamara Carr, Captains Tim Eickhoff, Matt Beach, Nick Eickhoff and Kevin Jones, and Lieutenants Lesley Beach, Chris Taylor, Ryan Bosecker and A.J.
 Flowers.
 Thank you to all of our firefighters, officers, board members and family members for your selfless dedication to protecting the residents of German and nearby Townships.